-Figure 1.4: The color dialog opened via the menu "Display $\Rightarrow$ General coloring"
+Figure 1.4: The color dialog opened via the menu "Display ⇒ General coloring"

-- iii.
-Display zero values below $10^{-x}$ with x: Due to inexact floating point representation, it often happens that users wish to round down values very near zero to zero.
+''' define above which threshold scientific notation should be used.
+E.g., the value 1000 is displayed as 1000 if this value is larger then 3 and as \form#11 otherwise.
+Display zero values below \form#12 with x: Due to inexact floating point representation, it often happens that users wish to round down values very near zero to zero.
 Here you can define the threshold below which this rounding should take place.
-E.g., the value 0.0001 is displayed as 0.0001 if this value is larger than 3 and as zero otherwise. - d) Trees: This menu item offers two sub-items: - i.
+E.g., the value 0.0001 is displayed as 0.0001 if this value is larger than 3 and as zero otherwise. '''

+- d) Trees: This menu item offers two sub-items: - i.
 Font: Here you can specify the font, the font size (in pt), and the line spacing for the tree displays (see Figure 1.6).
-The Ok button applies the settings to the display and closes the dialog, the Apply button applies the settings to the display, and Cancel cancels all changes since the dialog was opened (even if Apply was pressed in between) and closes the dialog. - ii.
-Selection marking: Here you can specify if selected items in trees should be marked by a blue background or by a frame. - e) Optimize width: Under this menu item CUBE offers widget rescaling such that the amount of information shown is maximized, i.e., CUBE optimally distributes the available space between its components.
+The Ok button applies the settings to the display and closes the dialog, the Apply button applies the settings to the display, and Cancel cancels all changes since the dialog was opened (even if Apply was pressed in between) and closes the dialog. - Selection marking: Here you can specify if selected items in trees should be marked by a blue background or by a frame. - ii.
+Optimize width: Under this menu item CUBE offers widget rescaling such that the amount of information shown is maximized, i.e., CUBE optimally distributes the available space between its components.
 You can chose if you would like to stick to the current main window size, or if you allow to resize it.